Let's hear about safety from Laurie Anne, our early literacy trainer.

 Choking and Strangulation Prevention

-- Nationwide Children's Hospital in Columbus, OH, has an FAQ on food and choking hazards.
+- Nationwide Children's Hospital, opens a new window in Columbus, OH, has an FAQ on food and choking hazards.

-- How to avoid strangulation by window cords from the Consumer Product Safety Commission.
+- How to avoid strangulation by window cords from the Consumer Product Safety Commission, opens a new window.

 - What should you do if your child is choking?
-The American Red Cross has a pediatric first aid handbook available online.
-You can also follow their steps for child and infant first aid.
+The American Red Cross has steps for child and infant first aid, opens a new window.

-- Prepare your household for a fire using this American Red Cross guide.
+- Prepare your household for a fire using this American Red Cross, opens a new window guide.

-- Safe Kids Worldwide has lists for fire and carbon monoxide safety.
+- Safe Kids Worldwide has lists for fire, opens a new window and carbon monoxide, opens a new window safety.

-- Take a look at these free tip sheets from the National Fire Protection Association and their fire safety site for parents.
+- Take a look at these free tip sheets, opens a new window from the National Fire Protection Association.